banklab/banklab.github.io/index.md

 ---

+**10.03.2025:** We are hosting Lucy Lansch-Justen, former lab member and PhD student in the [Alexander group](https://biology.ed.ac.uk/alexander) at the Institute of Ecology and Evolution, University of Edinburgh, UK, as an invited speaker for our lab meeting.

+---

+### Past events

+---

+**28.02-04.03.2025:** The lab is actively participating at the [Gordon Research](https://www.grc.org/speciation-conference/2025/) conference and seminar in Speciation in California, USA: Julio is giving a talk, and presenting a poster.

+---

 **26.02.2025:** We are hosting [Jasmine Ono](https://scholar.google.com/citations?user=7c4yU20AAAAJ&hl=en), Assistant Professor in the School of Life Sciences, University of Nottingham, UK, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "The genetics of speciation in budding yeasts".

 ---